davisgary/openlabel/README.md

 # OpenLabel

-Discover what's really inside packaged foods and drinks.
+Discover what's really inside packaged food and drinks.

 Use your device camera to scan a product barcode or manually enter the barcode number to retrieve nutrition facts, ingredient details (including additives and preservatives), and an overall product score.
 An integrated AI assistant answers follow-up questions about the product and its ingredients.